Parent and Family Engagement Policy Notice & Overview

 MPUSD ensures that the Parent and Family Engagement policy is in a format and language that is easy for parents and families to understand (ESSA Section 1116[f]).
 The policy may be found online on MPUSD’s website, and is referenced in the Annual Parent/Guardian and Student Handbook.
 Moreover, principals review the engagement policy with families at presentations at the beginning of each school year.

 This policy was revised and adopted by the Monterey Peninsula Unified School District in December 2020 and will be in effect until the Board of Education makes any updates to the policy.
-(NOTE: CSBA's GAMUT Policy system is behind on updates.
-This policy was posted in December 2020 on this web landing page.)
+This policy was posted in December 2020 on this web landing page.

 This policy and accompanying administrative regulation is available on the district’s website under Parents and can be found via these links: